ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 the Aggregator needs to check that the query is associated with a known batch
 ID:

-* For a CollectReq containing a query of type `by_batch_id`, the Leader checks that the provided batch ID corresponds to a batch ID it returned in a previous CollectResp for the task.
+* For a CollectionReq containing a query of type `by_batch_id`, the Leader checks that the provided batch ID corresponds to a batch ID it returned in a previous Collection for the task.

 * For an AggregateShareReq, the Helper checks that the batch ID provided by the Leader corresponds to a batch ID used in a previous `AggregationJobInitReq`